 Question: "What is kingdom theology?"

-Kingdom theology became a popular teaching among some Vineyard churches and was embraced by charismatic leaders such as John Wimber and others.
-A misunderstanding or distortion of kingdom theology has influenced or led to many different variations and movements such as the Latter Rain Movement.
-The charismatic leaders of these groups do not see the distinction between the two ages or how the Kingdom of God is manifested differently now than it will be after Christ’s return.
-This leads to many outlandish and often unbiblical claims concerning miracles, a Christian’s ability to live totally free from sickness and disease, and all types of other errors.
+Kingdom theology became a popular teaching in the Vineyard movement and was embraced by Charismatic leaders such as John Wimber.
+A distortion of kingdom theology has influenced the Latter Rain Movement and other aberrant theological systems.
+Some groups do not see a distinction between the two ages and assume the full benefits of the Kingdom are available right now.
+This leads to many outlandish and unbiblical claims concerning miracles, a Christian’s ability to live totally free from sickness and disease, and other errors.

-Kingdom Now or Dominion Theology teachers try to apply Old Testament verses to Christians today in a way that cannot be done through sound exegesis of the passages.
-Like most false teachers, they selectively quote from Scripture and take verses out of their context to make application that is not supported from the text.
-Extreme Kingdom Now theology has many problems.
-First of all it diminishes the need for the return of Christ and what the Bible teaches that He will accomplish when He comes again.
-After all, if the full Kingdom of God is available and in effect for Christians today, why does Christ need to return at all?
-Second is that Kingdom Now theology exalts man and makes God dependent on man and his faith in order for God to accomplish His will.
-God’s rule is diminished and His sovereignty is attacked by many Kingdom Now teachers.
+Extreme forms of kingdom theology, such as the Kingdom Now doctrine, have many problems.
+First of all, such teachings diminish the need for Jesus to return.
+After all, if the fully realized Kingdom of God is in effect for Christians today, why does Christ need to return at all?
+Second, Kingdom Now theology makes God dependent on man and his faith; in order for God to accomplish His will, we must have faith and claim the promises (usually taken out of context).
+God’s rule is diminished and His sovereignty attacked by many Kingdom Now teachers.
 Man controls his own destiny through his words and the power of his faith.

-© Copyright 2002-2013 Got Questions Ministries.
+© Copyright 2002-2014 Got Questions Ministries.